Milo dinosaur: Cultural impact

-In Hong Kong, Milo Dinosaur is often served as a Malaysian speciality while in Australia, the land where Milo originated from, it is known as either a Malaysian and Singapore-style beverage.
+In Hong Kong, Milo Dinosaur is often served as a Malaysian speciality while in Australia, the land where Milo originated from, it is simply the way cold Milo is prepared.

-Typically sold at Mamak stalls, Milo dinosaur can be accompanied with roti prata.
+Typically sold at Mamak stalls, Milo dinosaur can be accompanied with roti canai/roti prata.
 The beverage is considered to be inexpensive in Singapore; As of 2013, its pricing ranges from S$3 to S$3.50.
 The name of the beverage is one of the terms to be guessed in the Singaporean version of the popular board game, Taboo.
 Milo Dinosaur inspired the creation of "Godzilla Milo", a cupcake sold at a Singapore-based pastry store.
 According to one Taiwan-based beverage store offering the drink, it is a "super popular" crowd-pleaser for the younger generation.
 Milo Dinosaur is also prominent in Malaysia.